 - This is your chance to sell yourself to the employer.
 Show that you are the best candidate for the role and explain what sets you apart from other applicants.
 It can be hard to talk yourself up if you’re not used to doing that but remember – no one else is going to do it for you!
 An interviewer will only call your references if you give them a good enough reason to.

-- Be confident, but not over confident.
+- Be confident, but not overconfident.
 Explain what you have to offer and why this is relevant to the job and the business.
 Provide examples of your skills and attributes that are relevant to the role.
-You can refer to the Work ready skills part of this Ready to Work plan.
+You can refer to the Employability Skills part of your Job Seeker Toolkit.

 - Demonstrate that you have ambition and that you are eager to learn and develop new skills in this job, as well as how you can contribute to the growth of the company and how this role will help you achieve your career goals.